michaelhly/michaelhly.github.io/_posts/tune-llm-two.md

 The metrics from scikit-learn seem great!
 But I had no idea how to actually apply the function ...

-I flipped through some people's machine learning homework and found that you could use the method like this:
+I flipped through some people's machine-learning homework and found an example of evaluation metrics computed with `precision_recall_fscore_support`:

 ```python
 import numpy as np